 Unfortunately, here is where the issue lays – the word ‘false’.
 The problem with bitching is that it is very difficult to prove, firstly, that it has even been said and can become a case of ‘he said, she said’ so to prove truthfulness is difficult.
 Secondly, in its context here, what they’re saying must be false and it can be very difficult to prove that it is not true when it comes to personal opinions.
 It is easier to disprove statements made in the media such as “Mr X stabbed and murdered Mrs X” when actually, the Court has ruled he did not.
 But to disprove ‘“Mr X is a lazy worker” says Colleague 1’ is much harder.
 So, unfortunately, it is understandable why – often – cases of workplace bitching go unpunished.

-However, in cases where people have admitted wrong doing or where clear evidence can be given then there is, I believe, no reason this should not be a serious offence where disciplinary action can be taken.
+However, in cases where people have admitted wrong doing or where clear evidence can be given then there is, I believe, no reason this should not be a serious offence.
 As I mentioned above, it shows many negative traits that are not desirable among your employees, however what it also does is put someone’s personal and professional reputation into disrepute.
 By stating to colleagues that Mr X is ‘lazy’ it creates a reputation for him among others, whether conscious or not, that next time he misses a deadline, rather than speaking to Mr X and getting to the route of the problem, as should be expected, they will make an assumption that it is because he is lazy, because that’s what Colleague 1 said.

 photo credit to Keep Calm o’ Matic